dnecklesportfolio/udacity-blog/README.md

 # udacity-blog
-Homework 1 from the Front End Development Training
+Homework 1 from Udacity's Front End Development Training.
+The beginning of a long but fun and fulfilling career.